30 Gentle and Calming Journal Prompts for Anxiety

 - How can I carry the feelings of being safe, supported, and protected into my everyday world?

 - Write ten calming affirmations that bring peace and serenity within.
-Save these affirmations to your phone, or write them on a piece of paper you can carry with you throughout your day.
+Save these affirmations to your phone, or write them on a piece of paper that you can carry with you throughout your day.

 - What do I feel grateful for about my life right now?